SergeantQuickscoper/stdlib-showcase/README.md

 # Run example optimization
 npm start

+# Run visualization of the Rosenbrock algorithm optimized from (0, 0)
+npm visualize
 ```

+## Visualizer with `stdlib/plot`

+The plot.js file offers a visualization of Newton's Method applied to the Rosenbrock function, starting from an initial guess of 0,0 in SVG format using `stdlib/plot`.
+To generate your own custom plots, modify the following parameters:
+- **Initial Guess**: To modify the starting poinnt of the plot.
+- **Test Funcntion**: To change the used Test function between the Rosenbrock and Himmelblau functions.
+- **Plot API Parameters**: To modify the look and scale of the resultant plot.

+Then simply run ```npm visualize``` to generate the SVG output file.

+## Conclusion

 This project demonstrates how stdlib provides a foundation for implementing optimization algorithms in JavaScript with clean and maintainable code.